How to Fix Overcooked Meat

 Overcooked Steak

-If the steak is way too overcooked, you can soak it in a marinade overnight and then chop it up for wraps or shepherd’s pie.
+If it’s steak that you’ve overcooked, soak it in a marinade overnight and then chop it up for wraps or shepherd’s pie.
 If the steak is not that overcooked, then you can shred up the steak and use it for sandwiches.
 The great news is that steak is something that you can come back from by shredding it up.
 Even really overcooked beef usually retains a bit of moisture and texture--and so if you tear it apart, you can improvise with some beef.

 Alternatively, you can put the overcooked meat into a slow cooker with a few cups of liquid.
-Make sure there is enough to cover it about halfway, but not enough to cover the liquid This is generally a great way to bring back steak from the brink of burning.
+Make sure there is enough to cover it about halfway, a method known as braising.
+This is generally a great way to bring back steak from the brink of burning.
 Simmering in a little bit of liquid or broth is a great way to tenderize.

 Acidity can also be your friend here.
 A little bit of vinegar and lemon juice in the liquid can help you tenderize the meat.
 It adds moisture, but it also cooks the meat.